shutchinson-creatuity/BareBonesMVC/readme.md

 # BareBonesMVC

 BareBonesMVC is a tiny MVC framework for building web applications.
-It is currently in development, and should not be used by any means for a live web application.
+The project is currently in early development, and is missing many key features.
+It is currently NOT safe to be used for a live web application.

 ## Download